 The Best Camping Fish Taco Recipe

-Too busy to make this right away?!
+Too busy to make this right away?
 Pin it for later!
-Pin this recipe to your favorite camping board on Pinterest and it’ll be waiting for you when you’re ready.
+Pin this post to your favorite board on Pinterest and it will be there when you’re ready!

 We went on a bucket list fishing trip this summer and just came back from a fishing charter out of Prince Rupert, British Columbia.
 We caught a ton of fresh salmon and halibut and decided to get cooking right away!